dansanderson/bf-mega65/README.md

 All output (including error messages) uses the kernel's terminal output stream.
 You can redirect this output to a file or printer using the CMD command.
+Outputting the value 10 actually outputs a PETSCII 13 to achieve the same effect as a traditional BF interpreter (ASCII newline = PETSCII carriage return).

+Output otherwise assumes values are PETSCII.
+This causes BF programs that print ASCII messages to flip the case of letters or use PETSCII glyphs for lowercase, depending on which character mode you're in.
+I don't plan to change this.

+> The`hello.bas` demo is an example: the code is from Wikipedia and prints "Hello
+> world!" in ASCII, which appears as something else in PETSCII.
+The example is
+> intentionally cryptic and I'm too lazy to write another version that outputs
+> the PETSCII equivalent.
+If you write one, send me yours and I'll include it.

 ## Building BF65